 The Departmental Seminars include a writing component in the form that is typical in the department of choice (rather than the interdisciplinary approaches of the early Seminars).

-The Learning Outcomes for University Seminars are that students should be able to: (1) Participate in disciplinary conversations by contributing insightful, relevant ideas (2) Consider differences in values and assumptions to think critically, deliberate ethically, and respond logically to discipline-specific questions/problems (3) Independently research and apply discipline-specific scholarly concepts and information (4) Write a clear and persuasive argument that integrates appropriate documented research and uses a discipline-appropriate form (5) Communicate information in a clear and coherent, discipline-appropriate, formal oral or other media presentation
+The Learning Outcomes for University Seminars are that students should be able to: (1) Participate in disciplinary conversations by contributing insightful, relevant ideas (2) Consider differences in values and assumptions to think critically, deliberate ethically, and respond logically to discipline-specific questions/problems (3) Independently research and apply discipline-specific scholarly concepts and information (4) Write a clear and persuasive argument that integrates appropriate documented research and uses a discipline-appropriate form (5) effectively communicate information and ideas through discipline-appropriate oral presentation that uses a mixture of modes

 [This page updated Fall 2014]